LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ## execution::via

 ### Overview
-`via` is a sender adapter that takes a `sender` and a `scheduler` and returns a `sender` that propagates the same value as the original, but does so on the `sender`'s execution context.
+`via` is a sender adapter that takes a `sender` and a `scheduler` and returns a `sender` that propagates the same value as the original, but does so on the `scheduler`'s execution context.

 Signature:
 ```cpp